-Program Year 2017 is the last year of the current Five Year Consolidated Plan (2013-2017).
-Communities develope their own programs and funding priorities based on local needs using HUD's established guidelines to define projects/activities that may be undertaken to ensure each project/activity mets one of the national objectives of the CDBG Program.
-The City of Rogers received \$421,205 in Community Development Block Grant (CDBG) funding in Program Year 2017 with a carryover of \$298,479 from prior year's funding.
+Program Year 2018 is the first year of the current Five Year Consolidated Plan (2018-2022).
+Communities develop their own programs and funding priorities based on local needs using HUD's established guidelines to define projects/activities that may be undertaken to ensure each project/activity meets one of the national objectives of the CDBG Program.
+This report to the United States Department of Housing and Urban Development (HUD) describes the use of Federal Community Development Block Grant (CDBG) funds during this Program Year.
+The City of Rogers received \$459,229 in CDBG funding in Program Year 2018 with a carryover of \$33,738.63 from prior year's funding.

 Housing rehabilitation continues to be a focus for using CDBG grant money to meet the City's housing goal of decent housing and objective of benefiting low and moderate income persons by improving the quality of owner housing which will increase the availability of permanent housing in standard condition at an affordable cost and retain attainable housing stock.
-Ten houses received rehabilitation at a cost of \$211,026.80.
-One homeowner is extremely low income and two homeowners were very low income, and seven were low income.
-Four of the homes were married couples with children.
+Sixteen (16) houses received rehabilitation at a cost of \$300,951.02.
+This cost included some funds spent in 2018 to finish up three houses shown on the 2017 CAPER, rehab administration, materials for volunteer labor, and the paint program.
+If the houses were counted in 2017, they were not counted in 2018.
+Five homeowners were extremely low income, three were very low, and eights were low income.
+Four of the homes were married couples with children and two were married without children.
 One was a widowed lady.
-One of had an adult disabled child living with them.
-Three homeowners were single moms with children and one of these homes had their elderly mother living with them.
-Two of the homeowners were considered elderly.
-Four of the homes had someone living in them deemed disabled.
-Work completed on these homes included bringing hot water heaters to code, energy efficient windows, doors and storm doors, energy efficient HVAC units, electrical and plumbiung work to code, water service lines repaired, gutters and downspouts, flooring ductwork, siding, garage doors, and handicap ramps to make access to the home assessibile.
-In one home we replaced the stove/oven which did not work.
-In three homes, we replaced cabinets and countertops as existing were no longer useable due to severe water damage.
+Eight of the homes either had the homeowner or someone living in the home disabled.
+Three homeowners were single moms with children and three were single without children.
+Five of the homeowners were considered elderly.
+Work completed on these homes included bringing hot water heaters to code, energy efficient windows, doors and storm doors, energy efficient HVAC units, electrical and plumbing work to code, water service lines repaired, gutters and downspouts, flooring, ductwork, and siding.
+Stoves and cabinets that would not work were also replaced.
 All homes with suspected water damage and leaks were tested for mold and safe practices were used to clean those areas and remediate any mold found.
-Houses were retested after work done for lead based paint because of work done and because of the uncertainity of when the house was actually built versus the records.
-No lead based paint was found.
+Houses were retested after work done for clearance.
+All testing was done by a certified mold inspector.
+Lead based paint testing was done on four houses and minor remediation was done on three of these houses where lead based paint was found on a few windows that were being replaced.
+No paint was disturbed in the fourth house.
+All houses were retested after work done for clearance.
+All testing was done by a certified lead-based paint inspector.